e8kor/Albert/engine/README.md

 # AlbertEngine

-Albert Engine.
-Implementation of folder scanner and suite instantiation
+Engine module is responsible for main application logic such as :

+- Implementation of application phases
+- General workflow
+- Detection and execution of plugin context